-Trying to decide between the two?
-Ready to take the leap into self serve advertising or is managed service more your speed?
+Don’t know the difference between the two?
+Ready to take the leap into self-service programmatic advertising, or is managed service more your speed?

 Twice per year, the Interactive Advertising Bureau (IAB) releases its Internet Advertising Revenue Report, produced by PwC US.
 In this report, IAB and PwC track the size of the digital advertising industry and the trends propelling its ongoing rise—and rising it is.
 IAB’s Susan Hogan, Senior Vice President, Research and Analytics, said, “The second half of 2020 made up for the rather abrupt drop in advertising revenue experienced toward the end of the second quarter… We not only had a rebound, we also had double-digit growth”.

-- Mobile display ad revenue grew 45 percent to $11.7 billion in the first half of the year, accounting for 74 percent of all display ad revenue.
+- Display ad revenue grew 35.4 percent since 2019, totaling $44 billion in revenue for 2020 and accounting for 31.4 percent of all ad formats

-With all that said, it seems brands and agencies have shifted budgets and strategies to programmatic advertising.
+With all that said, it appears brands and agencies have shifted budgets and strategies to programmatic advertising.
 However, there is still the decision of how best to scale—or start—your digital advertising campaign.
-What’s the better move for you, managed service or self serve advertising?
+What’s the better move for you, managed service or self-service advertising?

-Self serve advertising puts transparency and control front & center
+Self-service programmatic advertising puts transparency and control front and center

 It’s true that “set it and forget it” can be nice at times—and for some, it’s just the better option.
-However, choosing and operating a self-service platform—such as Choozle, wink wink—boasts its own impressive benefits as well.
-Many brands and agencies are focusing their advertising strategy by bringing their media buying in-house, which would make the conditions perfect for implementing a self serve advertising platform into their repertoire.
+However, operating a self-service platform, like Choozle, boasts its own impressive benefits as well.
+Many brands and agencies are focusing their advertising strategy by bringing their media buying in-house, which is perfect for implementing a self-serve digital advertising platform.

-Running a self serve digital advertising campaign allows advertisers to have direct access to their campaigns.
-(Does it get more transparent?)
-Advertisers are able to keep real-time track of their campaigns from the jump, allowing for maximum control and the ability to make changes on the fly such as:
+Running a self-service digital advertising campaign allows marketers to have direct access to their campaigns.
+(Does it get any more transparent?)
+Marketers can keep track of their campaigns in real-time, from start to finish, allowing for maximum control and the ability to make changes on the fly, such as: